AlphaSoundZ/Obsidian-Vault/Englisch/Strategies and means of persuasion used to convinc.md

-# Strategies and means of persuasion used to convince the viewers
+# Strategies and means of Persuasion Used to Convince the Viewers

 Jonas, Jan Jacob, Maxim, Paul